MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 “I have always believed that government can be society’s greatest force for good, and that together we can do amazing things.” – Commissioner Nick Fish

-(UPDATED January 17, 2020 with new event information) - Commissioner Nick Fish, who oversaw the Bureau of Environmental Services as well as Portland Parks & Recreation, died of stomach cancer Jan.
-2, 2019, just two days after sending this message to the community.
+Commissioner Nick Fish, who oversaw the Bureau of Environmental Services as well as Portland Parks & Recreation, died of stomach cancer Jan.
+2, 2020, just two days after sending this message to the community.
 Environmental Services mourns his passing and is grateful for his leadership and spirit of service.

 "We hope that this first public celebration will begin to release our grief toward healing as well as inspire service to the community in Nick’s memory, and we look forward to other gatherings," said Nick Fish's widow, Patricia Schechter.